-After the pitch, all members of the class will receive a link to a website with the evaluation form for the pitch.
+The link to the online evaluation for each pitch, guest speaker, and research report is on Canvas.
 The evaluations are due by midnight Friday following the Wednesday stock pitch presentation so the results can be distributed to the investment committees.
 Timing can be an important element of portfolio management.